The Crescent moon hung over Ballina to the south sinking between Venus and Jupiter both planets bleached out in the creeping light of a new dawn.

-The Cross and Crescent Moon – symbols of two ancient and often opposing religions in a heavenly harmony.
+The Cross and Crescent Moon – are symbols of two ancient and often opposing religions in heavenly harmony.
 Of course, it was nothing more than an optical illusion created by my viewing angle.

 But it’s nice to think for a moment the Crescent Moon over Ballina Cathedral on that cold morning was symbolic.

 Echoing the kindness shown by Claremorris farmers, Oliver and Anna Dixon, to Syrian war exiles, Abdul and Faisal, farmers far from their olive groves who have found refuge and purpose working on the Mayo couple’s organic farm near Claremorris.